TobySuch/Shifter/README.md

 Before you begin, make sure you have installed Docker and Docker Compose on your system.
 If you're not sure how to do this, refer to the [Docker documentation](https://docs.docker.com/get-docker/) for instructions.

+By default, the `docker-compose.yml` will use the latest image from GHCR.
+However it still requires some config files from this repository, and the relative paths are important.
+This will be improved in the future.

 1. Download or clone this repository.
 2. Make a copy of the `.env EXAMPLE` file and name it `.env`.
 In your new copy, make sure DEBUG is set to 0, and change any values that are set to `CHANGEME` to the appropriate values for your deployment.
 3. In the .env file, update the DJANGO_ALLOWED_HOSTS and CSRF_TRUSTED_ORIGINS values to match your deployment.
-4. Build and start the development containers using the following command:
+4. Start the containers using the following command:
 ```
-docker-compose -f docker/docker-compose.yml up --build
+docker-compose -f docker/docker-compose.yml up
 ```
 5. To create an admin user, run the following command and follow the prompts:
 ```